bbauska/UofM-AdvStyling/readme.md

 utility functions for common programming tasks.
 It is similar to jQuery in that it offers a chainable API for manipulating data.

-lodash is more lightweight and provides more features than jQuery.
+Lodash is more lightweight and provides more features than jQuery.
 Lodash can be used for tasks such as creating custom iterators, working with arrays, objects, and strings, and manipulating data.